Dan J. Harkey

 Summary:

 Fuzzy Math was first introduced to the public during the televised debates between George W Bush and Al Gore in the 2000 U.S. presidential election.
 This man has been disparaging my plan with all this Washington fuzzy math.
 This man is practicing fuzzy math again.
-Do you know how many of you remember this humorous interface?
-Since then, politicians and others have frequently used these terms to suggest that their opponent's numbers are doubtful or otherwise inaccurate.
+Do you recall this humorous interface?
+Since then, politicians and others have frequently used these terms to suggest that their opponents’ numbers are doubtful or otherwise inaccurate.
 As we have witnessed, fuzzy math is a characteristic of politics.

 Article:

-Understanding 'Fuzzy Math' in real estate ownership is not just deciphering a complex puzzle; it's a crucial skill.
-It's about spotting deceptive calculations, often called 'Fuzzy Math, that can lead to significant financial discrepancies and tax considerations and affect the eventual sale of real estate.
-This knowledge is not just necessary; it's empowering.
-Being vigilant and aware of these pitfalls is the key to successful real estate investment, and it's what sets you apart as an informed and knowledgeable investor.
+Understanding “Fuzzy Math’ in real estate ownership is not just deciphering a complex puzzle; it’s a crucial skill.
+It’s about spotting deceptive calculations, often called ‘Fuzzy Math, that can lead to significant financial discrepancies and tax considerations and affect the eventual sale of real estate.
+This knowledge is not only necessary but also empowering.
+Being vigilant and aware of these pitfalls is the key to successful real estate investment, and it’s what sets you apart as an informed and knowledgeable investor.
 Here are three definitions of rents:

 • Current Rent: What actual rents are you collecting now?

-• Current Rents: The current rent, also called contract rents, relates to the income generated by the existing owner.
-These current/contract rents may vary based on the owner's management skills or involvement, property condition, existing leases, and overall economic conditions.
+• Current Rents: The current rent, also referred to as contract rents, relates to the income generated by the existing owner.
+These current/contract rents may vary based on the owner’s management skills or involvement, property condition, existing leases, and overall economic conditions.

 • Economic Rent: What the market says you should receive in rent.

 • Economic Rents, known as market rents, are estimated based on comparable properties in the unique marketplace.
-This involves compiling current information by property managers or appraisers, considering comparable rental units, and adjusting for quality, location, amenities, and condition of the overall property in a unique market.
+This involves compiling current information from property managers or appraisers, considering comparable rental units, and adjusting for factors such as quality, location, amenities, and the overall condition of the property in a unique market.
 This is sometimes referred to as What will the market bear?

 • Proforma Rent: What a seller will represent to a buyer that they should be able to get.

 • Proforma Rents: Sometimes called projected rents or potential gross income.
-A proforma rent calculation should be like economic or projected rent.
+A pro forma rent calculation should be based on the economic or projected rent.
 Pro forma rents are used interchangeably by owners, brokers, appraisers, and lenders.
-Projected rents is a term used to denote what a prospective new owner or new property manager may collect upon taking over ownership or management of the property.
-These projected amounts are sometimes based on the latest development of income-producing properties, property upgrades, rehabilitation, or possibly more intensive asset management.
+Projected rent is a term used to denote what a prospective new owner or property manager may collect upon assuming ownership or management of the property.
+These projected amounts are sometimes based on the latest developments in income-producing properties, property upgrades, and rehabilitation, as well as more intensive asset management.
 There may be significant variations in the estimation of expected future possible rents.

-When a property owner prepares his tax returns at the end of the year, he is interested in minimizing income but maximizing expenses to reduce the federal and state tax burden.
+When a property owner prepares their tax returns at the end of the year, they are interested in minimizing income but maximizing expenses to reduce the federal and state tax burden.

-When a property owner loses interest in or mismanages the property, the rents will go down, primarily because of vacancy and diminished property condition.
+When a property owner loses interest in or mismanages the property, the rent will decrease, primarily due to vacancy and diminished property condition.

-When a property owner seeks financing, the 'Fuzzy Math' concept becomes significant.
-Maximizing the rent can lead to a higher property appraisal, potentially increasing the loan amount.
+When a property owner seeks financing, the concept of ‘Fuzzy Math’ becomes significant.
+Maximizing the rent can lead to a higher property appraisal, which may result in a larger loan amount.

 For instance, a property owner might overstate the market value of their property or understate their actual rental income to reduce their tax burden.
 When the property owner passes away, his estate planners and attorneys may use ‘Fuzzy Math’ to attempt to lower estate taxes.
 This could involve misrepresenting rents and property conditions for tax purposes, which raises ethical concerns.

-If the economy remains strong, the population grows, and there is a solid demand for rentals, actual rents will eventually rise to proforma rents.
+If the economy remains strong, the population grows, and there is a solid demand for rentals, actual rents will eventually rise to the pro forma rents.

-Understanding the differences between current, economic, and proforma rent is not just a skill; it's a powerful tool.
+Understanding the differences between current, economic, and proforma rent is not just a skill; it’s a powerful tool.
 It makes us more valuable professionals when representing borrowers and lenders.
-You will stand out as a true professional when you can convert Fuzzy Math into Solid Math calculations.
-This knowledge empowers you and instills confidence in your real estate decisions.
+You will stand out as a true professional when you can convert Fuzzy Math into Solid math calculations.
+His knowledge empowers you and instills confidence in your real estate decisions.